ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 The following requirements must be met:

--  Sosreport needs to be tested by a reasonable amount of Canonical Support team members with positive and detailed feedbacks.
+-  Sosreport needs to be tested by a reasonable amount of Canonical Support team members with positive and detailed feedbacks (documented in the LP bug)
 -  Sosreport needs to be tested on physical hardware, container and virtual machine.
 -  Sosreport needs to be tested under various UA customer similar